jashmenn/poolparty-examples/hadoop/README.markdown

     ec2-add-group hadoop_pool -d "the pool of hadoop masters and slaves"

-**NOTICE:** Hadoop has a crazy number of ports that it requires.
-The ports below will _work_ but may not be the most secure configuration.
-If you understand this better than I please recommend better settings.
-Otherwise proceed knowing that these ports are probably a little _too_ open.

 We also need to open a number of ports for this security group:

     ec2-authorize -p 22 hadoop_pool               # ssh